 Over the years, I have made more animal ears than I can count.
 I have made various kinds of cat ears, bunny ears, bat ears, fox ears, fawn ears, and unicorn ears.

 In these cat costumes I made a few years ago, I show you one method for how to make cat ears.

 You can see how to make a really easy type of animal ears in this video tutorial…

 The Prettiest Cat Ears

 For this new cat costume for teens, I made an even prettier style of cat ears.
 The method I used for these plush cat ears is more refined and simplified.
 (After making all those ears, I have discovered what works and looks best.)

-I will update this post shortly with a video tutorial.
-But in the meantime, here is how I make them.
+I plan to update this post with a video tutorial.
+But in the meantime, here is how I make these pretty cat ears.

 Cat Ears Materials:

 - Plush fabric and/or faux fur

 - bendable wire